New and ongoing exhibitions in Estonia

 Discover more exhibitions around Estonia

-The exhibition "If So Reclined: Luxury and Simplicity in Estonian Furniture History from the 1400s to the Early 1900s" at Rakvere's Rehbinder House Museum won the award for best museum exhibition in 2024.
+The exhibition "If So Reclined: Luxury and Simplicity in Estonian Furniture History from the 1400s to the Early 1900s" at Rakvere's Rehbinder House Museum won the award for best permanent museum exhibition in 2024.

-An early classicist upper-class residence in the centre of Rakvere – Count Gustav Dietrich von Rehbinder’s house – was renovated between 2020 and 2023.
+An early classicist upper-class residence in the center of Rakvere – Count Gustav Dietrich von Rehbinder’s house – was renovated between 2020 and 2023.
 Now, an exhibition on the history of furniture is housed there.

 The exhibition of Estonian furniture history is structured chronologically, starting with items dating back to the 15th century and proceeding through to pieces produced by the famous Luther factory.